al-moreno/MongoDB/Unit 3/Script.md

 ## BSON format and data types

-BSON, which stands for Binary JSON, is the binary representation format used by MongoDB to store and transmit data.
+Continuing on with BSON, which stands for Binary JSON, it is the binary representation format used by MongoDB to store and transmit data.
 It is designed to be efficient, compact, and fast to parse, making it well-suited for a document-based data model.

-MongoDB supports various data types within BSON, allowing for the representation of diverse information within documents.
+We mentioned previously that MongoDB supports various data types within BSON, allowing for the representation of diverse information within documents.
 Here are some commonly used data types supported by MongoDB:

-1. Strings: MongoDB supports different types of strings, including regular strings (UTF-8 encoded), binary data, and UUIDs.
-Strings are used to store textual information.
+1. MongoDB supports different types of strings, including regular strings (UTF-8 encoded), binary data, and UUIDs.
+Strings are used to store textual information and are eclosed in quotes.

 Example:
 ```javascript